-- · Protected areas should be shown in dark green. - Areas where no natural habitat remains should be shown in white or pale grey. - Other biodiversity features should, where possible, be shown in colours that reflect any existing general norms for mapping (such as showing rivers and wetlands in shades of blue), or that are linked to their colour(s) in nature.
-This makes visual interpretation of the map(s) easier. - In general, garish, unnatural colours or shades should be avoided in favour of colours or shades that are found in nature. - 2.3.6 How to deal with overlapping systematic biodiversity plans in the area for which the bioregional plan is being prepared
+- · Protected areas should be shown in dark green. - Areas where no natural habitat remains should be shown in white or a pale neutral shade such as grey. - Other biodiversity features should, where possible, be shown in colours that reflect any existing general norms for mapping (such as showing rivers and wetlands in shades of blue), or that are linked to their colour(s) in nature.
+This makes visual interpretation of the map(s) easier. - In general, garish, unnatural colours or shades should be avoided in favour of colours or shades that are found in nature.

+2.3.6 How to deal with overlapping systematic biodiversity plans in the area